-Each remaining security is weighted according to the market capitalization of its issuer, its ITR (Implied Temperature Rise) and its carbon footprint, in order to increase significantly the exposure of the Sub-Fund's portfolio to issuers which can contribute to a reduction in global CO_2 emissions and the eventual achievement of net zero CO_2 emissions by 2050.
+Each remaining security is weighted according to the market capitalization of its issuer, its ITR (Implied Temperature Rise - as further detailed in Schedule II of the SFDR Annex) and its carbon footprint, in order to increase significantly the exposure of the Sub-Fund's portfolio to issuers which can contribute to a reduction in global CO_2 emissions and the eventual achievement of net zero CO_2 emissions by 2050.
 The Sub-Fund's portfolio will aim for a faster rate of reduction in CO_2 emissions when compared to the Benchmark.
 The Sub-Fund's portfolio aims for a significantly reduced carbon footprint when compared to the Benchmark.
 Ultimately the credit quality and valuation of each holding is controlled to ensure a portfolio with satisfying credit quality and attractive financial profile.